Chapter 39 BWV 171 Gott, wie dein Name, so ist auch dein Ruhm

 It may be worth spending a moment exploring why Bach often came to relinquish the exact da capo repeat, substituting a revised rather than an identical version of the A section.
 It became a practice, established by late Baroque composers and further developed by the classical brigade, to move from the key of the movement (tonic) towards that based upon the fifth note of the scale (dominant).
 This became the norm, particularly with major keys because it induced a feeling of ′setting out′ or moving forward.
 The da capo aria was, structurally, an A B A shape in which both A sections were identical to the point that the second one did not need to be written out, an excellent time-saving device for hard-pressed composers.
 But, because both the convention and the musical logic of the time dictated that movements (other than recitatives) had to end in the key in which they began, the first A section, due to its inevitable reprise, also had to end in the tonic (home) key.

 In summary, he begins in the key of A and proceeds to E. The middle section explores related minor keys and ends (bar 56) in F#m.
-A short segment of ritornello returns us to the tonic (A) where the movement largely remains until the end, the original vocal material adapted so as to accommodate the requirement to remain in the home key.
+A short segment of ritornello returns us to the tonic (A), remaining there until the end, the original vocal material adapted so as to accommodate the requirement to remain in the home key whence it had begun.

 Students will recognise the incipient tonal scheme of the great sonata form movements written later in the century by Haydn, Mozart, Beethoven and others: